ClaytoneJ/BlackJack/README.md

 # BlackJack
-Interactive blackjack game
+Interactive blackjack game <br>
-Note that I was given the DeckOfCards and Card classes from my instructor(not original code)
+Note that I was given the DeckOfCards and Card classes from my instructor (not original code) <br>
+My original code is the BlackJack.java file